camchambers/parallel-matrix-multiplication/README.md

 # Parallel Matrix Multiplication (MPI)
-> A simple demonstration of using the MPI library in C for parallel computing
+>  A demonstration of parallel computing with C using the [Open MPI](https://www.open-mpi.org) library.
+This program multiplies a two-dimensional (NxN) array using a manager-worker parallel computing paradigm.
+With this approach a dataset is distributed among available worker processes and coordinated by a manager process (a form of data parallelism).

 ### Clone